-The Rumba APPC Configuration tool works with the international character set specified in the regional settings for your workstation.
-This translation is accomplished using codepage tables stored in the Program Files(x86)\Micro Focus\Rumba\System\Charsets folder.
+The Rumba APPC Configuration utility works with the international character set specified in the regional settings for your workstation.
+This translation is accomplished using tables that reside in the Program Files \Micro Focus\Rumba\System\Charsets directory after Rumba software is installed.

-These tables work with Rumba software:
+These tables (referred to as codepage tables) work with Rumba software as follows:

-- The character set that Rumba uses is determined by the country that is specified in the > Region and Language window. - EBCDIC to ANSI translation (or mapping) for your workstation is based on the codepage table currently in use. - The Program Files(x86)\Micro Focus\Rumba\System\Charsets folder contains files called chr2exxx.gen, where xxx is the locale code.
-For example, 037 is the code for USA.
+- The character set that Rumba software uses is determined by the country that is specified on the Regional Settings Properties dialog box.
+Access this dialog box via the Windows Control Panel. - EBCDIC to ANSI translation (or mapping) for your workstation is based on the codepage table currently - The Program Files\Micro Focus\Rumba\System\Charsets directory contains files named chr2exxx.gen, where "XXX" is the locale code (for example, 037 is the code for USA).

-To modify the character mapping for a specific language, use a text editor to modify the corresponding chr2exxx.gen file.
+To modify the character mapping for a specific language, modify the corresponding chr2exxx.gen file using a regular text editor.
 There are no registry settings or .ini file settings to make or change.